skubasek/eng-docs/RUNBOOK.md

 ## Architecture Overview

-<small>Instructions: Provide a brief description of the system architecture and the major system components essential to the operation of the system in the production environment.
+<small>Instructions: Provide a brief description of the system architecture and the major system components essential
+to the operation of the system in prod.
 Provide any charts, diagrams, and/or graphics as necessary to depict system organization.</small>

 ## Inputs / Outputs

-<small>Instructions: Itemize system inputs (APIs) and outputs.
+<small>Instructions: List system inputs & outputs and provide description of each.
 Include a data flow diagram, if applicable.</small>

-## Operation Procedures
+# Operation Procedures

-### Verification of Normal Operation
+## Verification of Normal Operation

 <small>Instructions: Provide instructions on how to verify system is functioning properly.</small>

-### Restart/Recovery Procedures
+## Restart/Recovery Procedures

 <small>Instructions: Provide procedures for restart/recovery in the event of a system failure. </small>

-#### Failover Procedures
+### Failover Procedures

 <small>Instructions: discuss Disaster Recovery/Failover procedures, if applicable.</small>

-## Monitoring & Error Handling
+# Monitoring & Error Handling

-### Critical Errors
+## Critical Errors

 <small>Instructions: Itemize errors in logs that need to be addressed</small>